richmahn/en_tn/dan/05/intro.md

 #### Other possible translation difficulties in this chapter ####
 ##### Mene, Mene, Tekel, Upharsin #####
-These are names in Aramaic.
-Daniel  does not "translate" these names into Hebrew but chooses to "transliterate" or transfer it into Hebrew.
-The translators of the ULB and UDB have not translated these names either.
-The translator should try to form the sounds of this phrase without translating its meaning.
+These are words in Aramaic.
+Daniel "transliterates" these words by writing them with Hebrew letters, and then he explains their meanings.
+In the ULB and UDB they are written with English letters.
+Translators are encouraged to write them using the letters of the target language alphabet.

 ## Links: ##